It’s time to come clean.

 Here’s what we know:

-But then the list also doesn’t seem to be rooted in activity data, like public interactions, likes, tags, and comments – at least, it’s not rooted in just this.
+But the list also doesn’t seem to be rooted in activity data, like public interactions, likes, tags, and comments – at least, it’s not rooted in just this.

-According to this theory, the people who view our profiles the most – even if they don’t engage with our content – rank the highest in our Instagram Story views list.
+Per this theory, the people who view our profiles the most – even if they don’t engage with our content – rank the highest in our Instagram Story views list.

 Basically, profile lurkers and our stalkers appear at the top of the list.